czipperz/mag/README.md

 * File name completion (Control-P equivalent).
 * Built in support for `git grep`, `clang-format`, `man`, and other external programs.
 * Automatically updates files when edited externally.
+* Animated scrolling even over large distances.
+* Multi threaded architecture -- syntax highlighting and external programs are ran on a background thread to prevent stalls.
 * Easy to add new commands and visual enhancements.

 ## Building